-5.8 Exceptional Circumstances
+5.8 Exceptional circumstances

-Where, in exceptional circumstances, and it is the only reasonable course of action available to a Restricted Person the Chair may, at his discretion but subject to this section 5.8, give clearance for the Restricted Person to sell (but not to purchase) shares in the Company when that person would otherwise be prohibited from doing so.
+Where, in exceptional circumstances, and it is the only reasonable course of action available to a Restricted Person (e.g. a pressing financial commitment that cannot be satisfied otherwise) the Chairman may, at their discretion but subject to this section 5.8, give clearance for the Restricted Person to sell (but not to purchase) shares in the Company when that person would otherwise be prohibited from doing so.

-In this section 5.8, "exceptional circumstances" includes severe financial hardship, a court order (or court enforceable undertaking), or some other overriding legal or regulatory requirement, to transfer or sell shares in the Company, or other circumstances that may be deemed exceptional by the Chair from time to time.
+In this section 5.8, "exceptional circumstances" includes severe financial hardship, a court order (or court enforceable undertaking), or some other overriding legal or regulatory requirement, to transfer or sell shares in the Company, or other circumstances that may be deemed exceptional by the Chairman from time to time.
 For example, a Restricted Person may be in severe financial hardship if he or she has a pressing financial commitment that cannot otherwise be satisfied.

-The Chair may not give clearance under the exception in section 5.8 if there is a matter about which there is inside information in relation to shares in the Company (whether or not the Restricted Person knows about the matter) when the Restricted Person requests clearance or proposes to deal in shares in the Company.
+The Chairman may not give clearance under the exception in section 5.8 if there is a matter about which there is inside information in relation to shares in the Company (whether or not the Restricted Person knows about the matter) when the Restricted Person requests clearance or proposes to deal in shares in the Company.

-The determination of whether a particular set of circumstances falls within the range of exceptional circumstances can only be made by the Chair or another Director (where the Chair is involved).
+The determination of whether a particular set of circumstances falls within the range of exceptional circumstances can only be made by the Chairman or another Director (where the Chairman is involved).

-Any clearance given by the Chair in accordance with section 5.8 must be in writing (which may be in the form of an email).
-The Chair must determine, and specify in the written clearance, the maximum duration of the clearance.
+Any clearance given by the Chairman in accordance with section 5.8 must be in writing (which may be in the form of an email).
+The Chairman must determine, and specify in the written clearance, the maximum duration of the clearance.